jesuslovesyiyi/Python-Fundamentals-Workshop/README.md

 This interactive workshop is your complete introduction to programming Python for people with little or no previous programming experience, with a focus on data science applications.
 It covers the basics of Python and Jupyter, variables and data types, and a gentle introduction to data analysis in Pandas.

+The materials of this workshop were first developed by the Berkeley Dlab.
+I made modifications to the original code to suit the purpose of this course.
 ## Learning Objectives

 After completing Python Fundamentals, you will be able to: